Configuration Spaces of Manifolds with Boundary: Introduction

 Then for all $k \geq 0$, the CDGA $\GGt{P}(k)$ is weakly equivalent to $\OmPA^{*}(\SFM_{M}(0,k))$, and the equivalence is compatible with the action of the symmetric group $\Sigma_{k}$; in particular, it is a model of $\Conf_{k}(M)$.
 Moreover, if $M$ is framed, then the right Hopf comodule $(\GGt{P}, \enV)$ is weakly equivalent to $(\OmPA^{*}(\SFM_{M}(0,-)), \OmPA^{*}(\FM_{n}))$.

 The same result holds with $P = H^{*}(M)$ for simply connected manifolds with simply connected boundary satisfying $\dim M \in \{4,5,6\}$. \end{theoremintro}

-The advantage of this small model is that it can be used to do some computations, e.g.\ of factorization homology (see~\cite[Section~5]{Idrissi2016}) or embedding calculus.
+The advantage of this small model is that it can be used to do some computations, e.g., of factorization homology (see~\cite[Section~5]{Idrissi2018b}) or embedding calculus.
+Note that despite the notation, $\GGt{P}$ depends not just on the model $P$ of $M$ but on the full Poincaré--Lefschetz duality model of the pair $(M, \partial M)$.

 \begin{remarkintro} All of our models are compatible with the symmetric group actions.
-Therefore, we obtain models of the unordered configuration spaces $B_{k}(M) = \Conf_{k}(M) / \Sigma_{k}$ by considering the sub-CDGA of elements invariant under the symmetric group action. \end{remarkintro}
+Therefore, we obtain models of the unordered configuration spaces $B_{k}(M) = \Conf_{k}(M) / \Sigma_{k}$ by considering the sub-CDGA of elements invariant under the symmetric group action.
+Note however that the unordered configuration spaces are not simply connected even if $M$ is (if $\dim M \geq 3$ and $M$ is simply connected then $\pi_{1}(B_{k}(M)) = \Sigma_{k}$) so this may give less information than expected.
+This is still sufficient to compute the cohomology, for example. \end{remarkintro}